eozhisarcikli/olympic-game-analysis/README.md

 ### 3.4 Where

-Below is the graphic showing where athletes from which sport are more successful in the summer olympics;
+Below is the graphic showing where athletes from which sport are more successful in summer olympics;

 <img src="image/heatmap_summer.png" width="800" height="600">

-Below is the graphic showing where athletes from which sport are more successful in the winter olympics;
+Below is the graphic showing where athletes from which sport are more successful in winter olympics;

 <img src="image/heatmap_winter.png" width="800" height="600">